cbradyatinquire/pozyx-recordandreplay/README.md

 **3- Run the Subscriber**

-The subscriber will received and print all the messages published on the `iot_data` topic.
+The subscriber will received and print all the messages published on the `tags` topic.

 ```
 $ ./target/mqtt-sample subscriber